necyberteam/documents/governance.md

 ## Changes to Governance

-Minor revisions to this document can be made with the approval of at least two thirds (⅔) of the current steering committee members.
+Minor revisions to this document can be made with the approval of at least two-thirds (⅔) of the current steering committee members.
 Major changes to the governance structure or this document will require a vote of the membership directly.